jerrymusaga/g-arts/README.md

 ## G-Arts
-G-Arts is an NFT marketplace which is built on the Gnosis protocol due to its low cost and fast transactions.
-In G-Arts, artists tend to upload or rather mint their NFTs which get stored on NFT.storage.
-Upon minting, the NFTs gets listed based on the price the artist puts on it.
+G-Arts is an NFT marketplace that is built on the Gnosis protocol due to its low cost and fast transactions.
+In G-Arts, artists can upload or, rather, mint their NFTs, which get stored on NFT.storage.
+Upon minting, the NFTs get listed based on the price the artist puts on them.
 Other artists or users can buy that artwork.
-But incase they can't afford to buy it, they can decide to reward the owner of that artwork with XDAI tokens, by appreciating that artwork through reactions upon reacting with emojis.
+But in case they can't afford to buy it, they can decide to reward the owner of that artwork with XDAI tokens, by appreciating that artwork through reactions upon reacting with emojis.
 Even if a user does not want to buy that NFT but feels like rewarding the artist of that artwork, it's possible through interacting with emojis based on how that user feels about that artwork.

 Publish Your NFTs on G-Arts and feel a sense of value through your work.

 ## Video Demo